dani-77/cereus-pkgs/CONTRIBUTING.md

 ### Adopting a template

-If a template is orphaned (maintained by `orphan@voidlinux.org`) or the current `maintainer` has not contributed to Void in over a year, template maintainership can be adopted by someone else.
+If a template is orphaned or the current `maintainer` has not contributed to Cereus in a long time, template maintainership can be adopted by someone else.
 To ensure a template gets the care it needs, template adopters should be familiar with the package and have an established history of contributions to Void.
 Those who have contributed several updates, especially for the template in question, are good candidates for template maintainership.